Lyher99/Khmer-Card-Match/README.md

 ## 📝 License

-This project is open source and available under the MIT License.
+This project is free and open source, released under the MIT License.
+This means you are free to:

+- ✅ Use the code for commercial purposes
+- ✅ Modify the code
+- ✅ Distribute the code
+- ✅ Use the code privately
+- ✅ Sublicense the code

+The only requirement is that you include the original MIT License and copyright notice.
+See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments